marcellodash/willows-dream/doc/preliminary/proposal.md

 ## Artwork

+The visual artwork of Willow's Dream is going to push the boundaries of the Sega Genesis's video capabilities.
+Though the artwork will stay true to the vintage appeal and data limitations of 16-bit pixel art, advanced visual effects such as particles and parallax scrolling will be employed to enhance the user experience and visual depth of the 2D graphics.

+The artwork timeline will go in three phases: concept art, 16-bit pixel art interpretation, and final pixel refinement for hardware implementation.

 ## Gameplay

 ### Feature Overview

-Willow's Dream will incorporate many of the features of later Sega Genesis games as well as some unique capabilities.
+Willow's Dream will incorporate the features of later Sega Genesis games as well as some unique capabilities.

 #### Game

-* Single player or co-op story mode with multiple levels employing different gameplay elements and characters/themes.
+* Single player or co-op story mode with levels employing different gameplay elements and characters/themes.
 * Quick multiplayer game modes.
-More than 2 teams (or 1-2 players each) will enable split screen graphics similar to [Sonic the Hedgehog 2](http://www.segabits.com/wp-content/uploads/2011/03/SEQSAT7.png).
-Multiple game types and minigames could be implemented if ROM size allows for it.
+More than 2 teams (or 1-2 players each) will enable split screen graphics such as [Sonic the Hedgehog 2](http://www.segabits.com/wp-content/uploads/2011/03/SEQSAT7.png).
+Different game types and minigames will be implemented if ROM size allows for it.

 #### Graphics